MicrosoftDocs/learn/learn-pr/wwl-sci/configure-settings-for-alerts-detections-microsoft-defender-for-endpoint/includes/5-manage-indicators.md

 ### Create an indicator for IPs, URLs, or domains from the settings page

-- In the navigation pane, select Settings > Indicators.
+1. In the navigation pane, select **Settings > Indicators**.

-- Select the IP addresses or URLs/Domains tab.
+1. Select the IP addresses or URLs/Domains tab.

-- Select Add item.
+1. Select **Add item**.

-- Specify the following details:
+1. Specify the following details:

     - Indicator - Specify the entity details and define the expiration of the indicator.

     - Action - Specify the action to be taken and provide a description.

     - Scope - Define the scope of the machine group.

-- Review the details in the Summary tab, then select Save.
+1. Review the details in the Summary tab, then select **Save**.

 ## Create indicators based on certificates